 MAIN DUTIES AND RESPONSIBILITIES

-Overseeing the day to day practice across the Children, Young People and Families services team to ensure effective and efficient operations.
+Overseeing the day to day practice across the adult services team to ensure effective and efficient operations.

-Planning, co-ordination, delivery and development of Trust House Lancashire’s Children, Young People and Families services enabling us to deliver a holistic and high quality counselling and therapeutic service to clients.
+Planning, co-ordination, delivery and development of Trust House Lancashire’s adult services enabling us to deliver a holistic and high quality counselling and therapeutic service to clients.

-To provide clinical guidance and development support across the range of services delivered at Trust House for children and young people survivors.
+To provide clinical guidance and development support across the range of services delivered at Trust House for adult survivors.

 Assessment including risk and needs of individuals accessing the service, and following up with appropriate support action and recommending appropriate treatment, support and adjustments for clients including timely referrals and signposting out to meet wider support needs and effective exit planning.